omeka/omeka-s-enduser/docs/modules/collecting.md

 # Collecting

-The Collecting module allows you to gather public contributions through your sites.
+The [Collecting module](https://omeka.org/s/modules/Collecting/){target=_blank} allows you to gather public contributions through your sites.
+Users can upload files or submit textual entries along with some identifying metadata, which your site administrators can then moderate and approve for inclusion.

 Once activated on the [modules](index.md) tab of the admin dashboard, Collecting is configured on a site-by-site basis.

 ### Integrations

-Collecting integrates with the [Custom Vocab](../modules/customvocab/) and the [Numeric data types](../modules/numericdatatypes/) modules.
+Collecting integrates with the [Custom Vocab](../modules/customvocab.md) and the [Numeric Data Types](../modules/numericdatatypes.md) modules.

 ## Site settings

-Collecting adds a section to your [site settings](../sites/site_settings.md) where you can manage terms of service and email for the collecting forms for this site.
+Collecting adds a section to your [site settings](../sites/site_settings.md) where you can manage terms of service and emails for the collecting forms for this site.

 ![The Collecting section in site settings with two fields as described below.](modulesfiles/collecting_settingsSite.png)